-I use a range of counselling approaches which might include considering the physical symptoms of the stress you are experiencing, retelling your story in order to get it into order in your own mind, identifying unhelpful thought patterns and looking at where these may have originated.
-We may try creative imagery and mindfulness techniques if your are open to working in this way.
-I feel that it is important to look at you holistically in order to help you to address your lifestyle and ways of thinking.
+My counselling approach will include looking at any physical symptoms of stress you may have, retelling your story in order to get it into order in your own mind, identifying unhelpful thought patterns and looking at where these may have originated.
 We know what to do to stay physically healthy but may give little thought to how to maintain our mental health, this is where counselling can help.
 I feel that it is important to look at you holistically in order to help you to lower your stress levels and regain balance in your life.

 I work with clients both in short term and longer term counselling.
 As part of my training I have had to have extensive personal therapy of my own, so I know what it feels like to make that call then attend a first session.
 Hopefully I can help to put you at ease.